sythanhho/quotes/index.md

 > - Dan Hurvitz
 >"Looking at code you wrote more than two weeks ago is like looking at code you are seeing for the first time."
 > - Allen Ginsberg
 >"Follow your inner moonlight.
 Don't hide the madness."
+> - Voltaire
+>"Let us cultivate our garden."